Elaine Schuster: Philanthropy

 In 2004, she and her husband, Gerald, founded The Elaine and Gerald Schuster Institute for Investigative Journalism at Brandeis University.
 Along with her husband, Schuster founded a community-based network center, called PEACE (Partnerships in Education and Community Enrichment).
 She also led the Schuster Family Foundation’s efforts to establish a Transplant Center as well as a Surgical Suite named for them at Brigham and Women's Hospital.

 Awards and honors

 Schuster and her husband received the Heritage Society Award from the Brigham & Women’s Hospital.
 She had been honored by Franciscan Children’s Hospital.
 In 2011, Schuster was honored by the Big Sister Association of Greater Boston.

 In 2013, Schuster was awarded an Honorary Doctorate degree from Brandeis University for her commitment to education, health care and human rights.
 She was also named by Boston Magazine as one of 100 Women who Run Boston.

 Political activism

 Schuster was active in Democratic politics on both the state and national level.
 She served as Finance Chair to Senator John Kerry, as National Advisory Board member and the New England Chair for Hillary Clinton’s Presidential Campaign and as Chair of the Democratic National Committee’s Women’s Leadership Forum.
-Prior to her passing, the Massachusetts State Democratic Party honored her for her work on behalf of Democratic values.
+Prior to her death, the Massachusetts State Democratic Party honored her for her work on behalf of Democratic values.